 “Many things we need can wait.
 The child cannot.
 Now is the time his bones are being formed, his mind developed.
 To him we cannot say tomorrow, his name is today.”-

 “As per census 2011, in 71 UP districts, out of 41 lakh population living with disabilities, 1.5 lakh population are Kanpur residents”

 How many of them receive the required support services?

-Every Special Need child has a right to receive the best intervention at the needed time, available in their immediate vicinity.
+Every Special Needs child has a right to receive the best intervention at the needed time, available in their immediate vicinity.
 The idea of setting up Pushpa Khanna Memorial Center PKMC, started with this thought of bringing internationally accepted best practices related to rehabilitation of children with special needs to Kanpur.

 Disabilities We Support